Chart Color Schemes

 Baulkham Hills (West) - Bella Vista's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows Baulkham Hills (West) - Bella Vista has very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 61% of the total population of 14,249 people, compared to 63.7% in Greater Sydney and a national average of 55.3%.
-The most common medical conditions are asthma (5.7%) and arthritis (5.6%).
+Health outcomes data shows excellent results in Baulkham Hills (West) - Bella Vista, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 61% of the total population, which consists of 14,249 people.
+This compares to 63.7% across Greater Sydney and a national average of 55.3%.

-76.4% of residents declare themselves completely clear of medical ailments, compared to 75.9% across Greater Sydney.
-There are 18.5% of residents aged 65 and over, totalling 4,345 people.
+Asthma and arthritis are the most common medical conditions in the area, impacting 5.7 and 5.6% of residents respectively.
+A total of 76.4% of residents declare themselves completely clear of medical ailments, compared to 75.9% across Greater Sydney.
+The area has 18.5% of residents aged 65 and over, which totals 4,345 people.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health